-Party or relevant jurisdiction European Union - UK (England and Wales) Title of project Impacts on juvenile salmonid populations from a changing freshwater environment.
-Objective of research project The overall objective of the research programme is to investigate how predicted changes within the freshwater environment might impact upon juvenile salmonid populations and how changing conditions during the early life history stages of the fish may influence their behaviour and subsequent survival within the marine environment.
-The research will be carried out within the context of the revised climate change scenarios for England and Wales (UKCP09).
-The overall aim will be to better understand the potential changes to the characteristics of salmonid populations in order to better manage and conserve stocks within a dynamic environment.
-The research will principally focus on specific factors within the freshwater environment that are considered to directly impact upon particular life-history strategies of juvenile salmonids, regulate production and modify the fitness of emigrating smolts.
-Brief description of research project The research project will examine the following areas of concern to salmonid populations: Dates during which research Determine the ecological drivers within freshwater that affect the propensity for wild juvenile salmon to migrate downstream in the autumn.
+Party or relevant jurisdiction European Union - UK (England and Wales) Title of project Impacts on juvenile salmonid populations from a changing freshwater environment Objective of research project The overall aim of the research programme is to investigate how predicted changes within the freshwater environment might impact upon juvenile salmonid populations and how changing conditions during the early life history stages of the fish may influence their behaviour and subsequent survival within the marine environment.
+The aim will be to better understand the potential changes to the characteristics of salmonid populations in order to better manage and conserve stocks within a dynamic environment.
+The research will principally focus on specific factors within the freshwater environment that are considered to directly impact upon specific life-history strategies of juvenile salmonids, regulate production, and modify the fitness of emigrating smolts.
+Brief description of research project The research project will examine the following areas of concern to salmonid populations: 1.
+Determine the ecological drivers within freshwater that affect the propensity for wild juvenile salmon to migrate downstream in the autumn.
 Determine whether there are changes in the relative number of adult returns derived from autumn and spring migrating juveniles over time, and the geographic significance of the autumn migration.
 Determine the impact of assessment techniques on wild salmon smolt physiology and subsequent adult return rates.
 Assess the impact of changes within the freshwater environment on smolt "quality", biological characteristics and survival in the marine environment.
-Determine the impact of diffuse artificial light pollution on salmonid fry emergence and smolt migratory behaviour.
-April 2009 - March 2014 will take place Area in which research will take place England and Wales Estimated number and weight of salmon to be retained N/A Resources Estimated cost of the research project £903,000 over 5 years ie £180,600 per annum
+5. Determine the impact of diffuse artificial light pollution on salmonid fry emergence and smolt migratory behaviour.6.
+In 2013, Defra requested that Cefas also convene an Expert Workshop on Small Streams.
+Dates during which research will take place April 2009 - February 2015.
+Area in which research will take place England and Wales Estimated number and weight of salmon to be retained N/A Resources Estimated cost of the research project £903,000 over 5 years ie £180,600 per annum Number of participating scientists 12 Name and e-mail address of coordinating scientist in charge of project Bill Riley: bill.riley@cefas.co.uk

-Number of participating scientists 12 Name and e-mail address of coordinating scientist in • charge of project Details of research vessels, e.g. name, registration, call sign and description of vessel N/A Type and amount of gear and other equipment to be used N/A Details of any collaborating countries N/A
+Details of research vessels,

+e.g. name, registration, call N/A

+sign and description of vessel

+Type and amount of gear and other equipment to be used N/A

+Details of any collaborating countries N/A